ClickHouse/ClickHouse/docs/en/sql-reference/functions/time-series-functions.md

 - `series` - An array of numeric values
 - `threshold` - A positive number to detect mild or stronger anomalies.
 The default is 1.5, K value.
 - `Seasonality` - Represents the period for the seasonal analysis of series data.
 Supported values are:
                 - `-1`: Autodetect period using [seriesPeriodDetectFFT](#seriesPeriodDetectFFT).
-This is the default value.
+The default value.
-                - `0`: Set period to 0 to skip extracting seasonal component.
+                - `0`: Used to skip extracting seasonal component.
                 - A positive integer representing the period of series.
 - `AD_method` - The method to use for anomaly detection on residual component.
 Supported values are:
                 - `tukey` : [Tukey fence](#seriesoutliersdetecttukey) test with standard 25th-75th percentile range.
                 - `ctukey`: Tukey fence test with custom 10th-90th percentile range.
-This is the default value.
+The default value.

 The number of data points in `series` should be at least twice the value of `period`.